0xcert/techpaper/src/whitepaper.md

 ## Continuous Integration

 A smart contract can not be changed after it is deployed to the blockchain.
-Changes can be applied only by deploying a new contract at new address.
+Changes can be applied only by deploying a new contract at a new address.

 Protocol may include a decentralized governance (DAO) mechanism to allow the community to vote for improvements and possibly fork the protocol into multiple versions.
 The contracts may use protocol tokens to securely drive a decentralized continuous integration of updates with no disruption, while also protecting all the parties and stakeholders.